How to detect and fix a WordPress redirect malware attack.

 We decrypted the above script with the help of https://malwaredecoder.com and found that it is injecting a script from ‘/var/www/html/wp-content/uploads/2013/.4845dca9.ico’

-We removed this file and updated WordPress config and restarted apache.
-Then issue stopped occurring.
+Contents of the injected file We removed this file and updated WordPress config and restarted apache.
+Then the issue stopped occurring.

 What if you encounter such an issue ?